How to Avoid Common Pitfalls When Outsourcing for the First Time

 Provide Training and Resources

-- Provide access to necessary tools and software.
+- Provide access to tools and software used by in-house teams.

 Use Metrics and KPIs Effectively

-- Define KPIs for quality, deadlines, and responsiveness.
+- Define clear KPIs for quality, timeliness, and efficiency.

 Build Trust and Foster Collaboration